 Candidates with a Masters degree in any area of Science and Technology, with at least 18 (Bologna) credits in Chemistry or equivalent subjects, are admitted to the annual call for candidates.
 Although there is no major cut-off related to the background of the candidates, a solid knowledge of English language is mandatory, as well as a minimum knowledge of Engineering/Scientific methodologies with a Grade-Point Average in engineering and science areas equal or higher to 14/20 (Portuguese Scale or equivalent by conversion in case of foreign candidates).

 The process of selecting and ranking applicants is carried out by the Coordination Committee, with a few added members of the Scientific Council.
 External experts may be added to the Committee, whenever necessary.
-It involves a careful analysis of each candidate's curriculum vitae, including the academic background ( degree and eventually GPA score), scientific experience, letter of motivation and reference letters, and, finally, personal interview.
+It involves a careful analysis of each candidate's curriculum vitae, including the academic background (degree and eventually GPA score), scientific experience, letter of motivation and reference letters, and, finally, demonstration of funding to support the fees.

 Registration number R/A -Cr 128/2014 on 17/11/2014